UK pension and tax tool

 Common salary sacrifice mistakes

-The maths is favourable.
+The numbers can be favourable.
 Getting the implementation right matters too.

 Not checking employer NI give-back